Welcome to the SWCS National Capital Chapter website!

 - Enhance the capabilities of conservationists through training and professional development.

 - Sustain the ethic and spirit of professionalism among conservationists through networking and mutual support.

 Chapter officers have a teleconference from noon to 1:00 pm on the fourth Wednesday of each month and all SWCS members are welcome to participate.
-Please contact Lisa Duriancik for call-in information.
 The annual plan, updated in February of each year, lists the plan for events and activities throughout the year, which include social and educational events.
 The award program includes the Chapter's annual Norman A. Berg Conservation Legacy Award and participation in all of the SWCS international awards.